alexander-heimbuch/component-sandbox/README.md

 JavaScript Component Sandbox based on [iFrameResizer](https://github.com/davidjbradshaw/iframe-resizer) with adaptive height and messaging abstraction.

 The goal of this project is to create a secure sandbox around UI components to support a seamless integration of custom components/code inside a host application.
-The sandbox internally uses the [iFrameResizer](https://github.com/davidjbradshaw/iframe-resizer) to automatically resize the iFrame whenever a mutation of the sandboxed contents is detected.
+The sandbox internally uses the [iFrameResizer](https://github.com/davidjbradshaw/iframe-resizer) to automatically resize the IFrame whenever a mutation of the sandboxed contents is detected.

-Furthermore the Component Sandbox establishes a simple [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) based pub/sub communication channel between the host and the sandbox via globally registered `listen` and `emit` functions.

 ## Security

-Every sandboxed iframe mandatorily gets initialized with the [`sandbox` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) in place.
+Every sandboxed IFrame mandatorily gets initialised with the [`sandbox` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) in place.
 Also the availability of the `allow-scripts` restriction is required and enforced.
 Besides that you are free to lift all other sandbox restrictions if required for your use case, including the `allow-same-origin` restriction.

+## Inter-Frame Communication

+The `component-sandbox` establishes a simple pub/sub communication channel between the host and the sandbox via globally available `listen` and `emit` functions.
+The [Channel Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) is used under the hood to directly communicate between the host window and the sandboxed IFrame's `contentWindow`.
+As described [here](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API/Using_channel_messaging), the [`Window.postMessage()` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) is utilized to establish the direct connection.

 ## Installation